Previous Page Next Page

 Examples include the following:

-• A child at a residential treatment center gets stung by a bee and dies of an allergic reaction to the bee sting.
-(It was not previously known that the child was allergic to bee stings.)
+• A child at a residential treatment center (RTC) is stung by a bee and dies of an allergic reaction to the bee sting.
+This applies regardless of whether the RTC staff had previous knowledge of the child’s allergy to bees.

 • A medically fragile child dies while in foster care.
 However, if the child’s placement at the time of death was a hospital, see 4632.2 Death of a Child in DFPS Conservatorship in an Unlicensed Placement.